 “Our Facebook page gathered momentum and crowdfunding created an opportunity to make a HoMie base in Melbourne Central …”

-Since their permanent store opened in June, HoMie has given away 160 items of clothing at each of five VIP events – 800 items altogether.
+Since their permanent store opened in June, HoMie has given away 160 items of clothing at each of five VIP events – 800 items all together.

 Pearce and Crook – who met while volunteering on a community project in Vietnam in 2012 – recognise how necessities can engender self-respect in those who’ve lost their dignity.